Black tea is rich in antioxidants and may provide health benefits, including improved heart and gut health and a reduced risk for certain diseases.

 Fortunately, some studies have found that consuming tea may help reduce LDL cholesterol.

-Summary LDL and HDL are two types of lipoproteins that carry cholesterol throughout the body.
+LDL and HDL are two types of lipoproteins that carry cholesterol throughout the body.
 Too much LDL in the body can increase the risk of heart disease and stroke.
-Studies have found that black tea may help reduce LDL levels.
+Studies have found that black tea may help reduce LDL levels, but results are mixed.

 Studies have found that the type of bacteria in your gut may play a significant role in your health.

-While some of the bacteria in your gut is beneficial for your health, some are not.
+While some of the bacteria in your gut are beneficial for your health, some are not.

-In fact, some studies have suggested that the type of bacteria in your gut may play an important role in reducing the risk of certain health conditions, such as inflammatory bowel disease, type 2 diabetes, cardiovascular disease, obesity and even cancer (13).
+In fact, some studies have suggested that the type of bacteria in your gut may play an important role in reducing the risk of certain health conditions, such as inflammatory bowel disease, type 2 diabetes, cardiovascular disease, obesity, and even cancer (

-In addition, black tea contains antimicrobial properties that kill off harmful substances and improve gut bacteria and immunity by helping repair the lining of the digestive tract.
+In addition, black tea may contain antimicrobial properties that kill off harmful substances and improve gut bacteria and immunity by helping repair the lining of the digestive tract.

-It can increase your risk of heart and kidney failure, stroke, vision loss and heart attacks.
-Fortunately, changes in your diet and lifestyle can lower your blood pressure (17).
+High blood pressure can increase your risk of heart and kidney failure, stroke, vision loss, and heart attacks.
+Fortunately, changes in your diet and lifestyle can lower your blood pressure (

 Drinking black tea on a daily basis, as well as incorporating other lifestyle modifications like stress management strategies, may benefit those with high blood pressure.

-Summary High blood pressure can cause many health complications.
-Drinking black tea on a regular basis may help decrease systolic and diastolic blood pressure, but research is mixed.
+High blood pressure can cause many health complications.
+Drinking black tea on a regular basis may help decrease systolic and diastolic blood pressure.

 Fortunately, 80% of strokes are preventable.
-For example, managing your diet, physical activity, blood pressure and not smoking can help reduce the risk of stroke (21).
+For example, managing your diet, physical activity, blood pressure, and not smoking can help reduce the risk of stroke (

 Interestingly, studies have found that drinking black tea may also help reduce the risk of stroke.

-One study followed 74,961 people for over 10 years.
-It found that those who drank four or more cups of black tea per day had a 32% lower risk of stroke than those who did not drink tea (22).
+After following participants for over 11 years, the study found that those who drank at least two cups of tea had a 16% lower risk of ischemic stroke compared to those who did not drink tea (

-When you consume sugar, the pancreas secretes a hormone called insulin to carry the sugar to the muscles to be used for energy.
-If you consume more sugar than your body needs, the excess sugar gets stored as fat.
+When you consume sugar, the pancreas secretes a hormone called insulin.
+Insulin allows the sugar to enter cells, including muscle and liver cells, to be stored as energy, or glycogen.
+When the body need to use energy, a different hormone, glucagon, is released to help the body break down glycogen to release energy.
+If you consume more sugar than your body has space to store a glycogen, then the excess sugar gets stored as fat.

-Summary Insulin is a hormone that is secreted when you consume sugar.
-Black tea is a great non-sweetened beverage that can help improve the use of insulin and reduce blood sugar.
+Insulin is a hormone that is secreted when you consume sugar.
+Black tea is a great non-sweetened beverage that may help improve the use of insulin and reduce blood sugar.

 Over 100 different types of cancer exist, and some are not preventable.

-Nevertheless, the polyphenols found in black tea may help prevent cancer cell survival.
+Nevertheless, the polyphenols found in black tea may help slow the development of certain types of cancer and promote cancer cell death (

-Although black tea should not be considered an alternative treatment for cancer, some research has demonstrated black tea’s potential to help reduce cancer cell survival.
+Although black tea should not be considered an alternative treatment for cancer, some research has demonstrated black tea’s potential to help reduce the risk of certain types of cancers.

 More research in humans is needed to more clearly determine the link between black tea and cancer cells.

-Summary Black tea contains polyphenols, which may help fight cancer cells in the body.
-Although consuming black tea will not cure cancer, it may help decrease cancer cell development.
+Black tea contains polyphenols, which may help fight cancer cells in the body.
+Although consuming black tea will not cure cancer, it may help decrease cancer cell development and reduce the risk of certain types of cancers.

 Black tea contains caffeine and an amino acid called L-theanine, which can improve alertness and focus.